 You’ll also get the chance to see how the other leaders handle things.
-This goes back into the mentorship area mentioned earlier.
+This goes back to the mentorship area mentioned earlier.
 Watching good leaders won’t be long before you adopt some of their best habits.

 It is also a great place to practice being a leader.
 You’ll be responsible for motivating and nurturing today’s youth.
 It’s not that dissimilar to running a department or company.

-You’ll find that being a good leader isn’t just about telling people what to do; it’s about motivation, morale, decision making, and communication.
+You’ll find that being a good leader isn’t just about telling people what to do; it’s about motivation, morale, decision-making, and communication.

 5. Read, Read, and Read Some More

 There are thousands of books about improving leadership.
 Very few of them will be bad for you.
 Read as much as you can, as often as you can.
 Soak up as much information about leadership and management as humanly possible.